gaje85/kubernetes/25-Ingress/README.md

 kubectl describe ingress helloworld-rules

 ```
-Now get the clusterIP of the ngix controller service from the namespace nginx-ingress and run the curl commands
+Now get the clusterIP of the nginx controller service from the namespace nginx-ingress and run the curl commands

 ```
 curl nginxserviceip:nginxserviceport